-Nimashana makes his home with his father and his mother.
-Gardening, caring for animals and cleaning are his household duties.
+Nimashana lives with his father and his mother.
+His duties at home include gardening, caring for animals and cleaning.
 His father is sometimes employed as a laborer and his mother maintains the home.

 As part of Compassion's ministry, Nimashana participates in Christian instruction.
 He is also in primary school where his performance is average.
 Rolling a hoop, playing with cars and telling stories are his favorite activities.

 Please remember Nimashana in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Nimashana lives on the plains of Mudalakkuliya, home to approximately 1,500 residents.
 Typical houses are constructed of cement floors, brick walls and tile roofs.
 The regional diet consists of rice.

 Common health problems in this area include fevers.
 Most adults in Mudalakkuliya work as day laborers or animal herders and earn the equivalent of $95 per month.
 This community needs scholastic materials, stable employment opportunities, electricity and water.

 Your sponsorship allows the staff of Mudakkuliya Calvary Life Children Ministry to provide Nimashana with Bible studies, Bibles, health screenings, health education, physical exercises, nutritious meals, self-esteem activities, music and art therapy, vocational training, skills development classes, talent shows, sports and personality development workshops.
 The center staff will also provide child protection awareness programs, special celebrations and family get-togethers for the parents or guardians of Nimashana.